 I have read an item which again raised the topic of justice and redress for those abused under the auspices of church.
-I wrote on this before when a specific falsehood or miscommunication was repeated to me.
+I posted on this previously when a specific falsehood or miscommunication was told to me.

-Justice for the offended?
-Consider this one Bible example as Isaiah looks to a better future:
+Consider this one Bible justice example, as Isaiah looks to a better future:

 The Spirit of the Lord will rest on him—